 Whether air travel makes you wobbly at the knees or you just want to see a bit more of China, travel from Hong Kong to Beijing China by train is a very doable option.
 Below you’ll find sections on times, ticket types, and passport control regarding travel from Hong Kong to Beijing, China by train.

+It's a fantastic way to see the heartland of China and two fantastic cities.
+You'll see rice paddies and distant mountains from the window.
 You'll also cross the famous Yangtze River and pass through some stunning scenery in Hubei and Anhui.
-The whole trip takes you across two-thirds of the length of the country - it's a fantastic introduction to this incredible country.
+The whole trip takes you across two-thirds of the length of China; it's a fantastic introduction to this incredible country.

-Tickets and Train Types
+Train Types and Classes

 When it comes to choosing your seat class on the high-speed bullet train, you have the choice of business class, first class, and second class.
 Business class is the most comfortable with seats that can be adjusted to lie flat, while first class features extra-wide seats with an adjustable foot rest.

 Normal trains are built for long overnight journeys and have five different ticket options: hard seat, soft seat, hard sleeper, soft sleeper, and deluxe soft sleeper.
 For the cheapest option, you can book a seat with the option of paying more for a more comfortable ("softer") seat.
 If you want to improve your chances of actually getting some rest on your overnight journey, you can also book a sleeper ticket, which is also scaled by comfort level.
 A hard sleeper ticket will provide you a bed in a cabin without doors that you will likely have to share with other passengers hostel-style.
 Soft sleepers are shared with less people and feature wider beds and a door.
 A deluxe soft sleeper has just two beds, a sofa, and a private bathroom.